WP_Query Object

 [post_password] =>

-[post_name] => enhancing-teachers-subject-knowledge-and-developing-reasoning
+[post_name] => the-joy-of-learning

 [to_ping] =>